paritytech/substrate-api-sidecar/MIGRATION_GUIDE.md

 **N.B.** the `/blocks` endpoint sees two significant breaking changes:

-1) extrinsic and event method names are no longer a string of the form `pallet.method`, instead they are an object of the form `{ pallet: string, method: string }`.
+1) Extrinsic and event method names are no longer a string of the form `pallet.method`; instead they are an object of the form `{ pallet: string, method: string }`.

 2) Unsigned extrinsics and inherents will have `null` for nonce and tip, while